gashcrumb/ipaas-api/docs/entities.md

 # Entity Relationships
-We are in the process of creating a diagram for the Entity Relationships in iPaaS.
-Below is what we currently have, which is pretty incomplete and under continuous development.
+We are in the process of creating a diagram (see below) for the Entity Relationships in iPaaS.
+Below is a description of we are currently developing.
 Please feel free to edit this document as necessary.

 ## Models/Entities:
 - Organization